 In our case, we would see some popular shoe stores along with Wikipedia and maybe even an article about how people used to wear shoes thousands of years ago.
 If you’ve ever wondered why people use phrases instead of full sentences when writing, this is why.

-Search volume shows how many people are searching for a specific term or phrase.
+Search volume shows how many people search for a specific term or phrase.
 It’s not just limited to words and phrases, though.
 Domains that match long-tail keywords also increase in value because there is more of an opportunity for users to find them.

-If you’ve ever looked at a list of paid backlinks, you’ll notice that the majority of them use a keyword in their anchor text.
-The more sites that link to yours with your target keyword(s) in the anchor text, the higher your search rankings will be for those keywords and therefore, you’ll receive greater value from your domain.
+Looking at a list of paid backlinks, you’ll notice that most of them use a keyword in their anchor text.
+The more sites that link to yours with your target keyword(s) in the anchor text, the higher your search rankings will be for those keywords; therefore, you’ll receive greater value from your domain.

-Purchasing domains that already have a backlink profile consisting of a large number of premium links is a great way to prevent future SEO work because you’re getting started on page 1 instead of page 2 or 3 where it’s just going to take even longer to rank.
+Purchasing domains with a backlink profile consisting of many premium links is a great way to prevent future SEO work because you’re getting started on page 1 instead of page 2 or 3, where it will take even longer to rank.

 The value of links is not all equal.
-Some are worth more than others based on the quality of the site that links to you.
-For instance, it’s easier for a news blog to build links with general PR sites compared to industry-specific ones.
+Some are worth more than others based on the site’s quality that links to you.
+For instance, it’s easier for a news blog to build links with general PR sites than industry-specific ones.

-In this article by Moz.com, they explain that it would be foolish to make total links a raw number and not take into account the quality of those links.
+In this article by Moz.com, they explain that it would be foolish to make total links a raw number and not consider those links’ quality.

 This is one of the most important factors in determining domain value.
-Think about it… if there was an exact match keyword domain name that had high search volumes without any existing backlinks, would anyone really want to spend money on it?
+Think about it… if there was an exact match keyword domain name with high search volumes without existing backlinks, would anyone really want to spend money on it?

 When someone purchases a premium domain, they want to know that they can do something with it.
-They want to make sure they’ve invested in a winner which means there’s an opportunity for growth!
+They want to ensure they’ve invested in a winner, which means there’s an opportunity for growth!

 This is especially important if you’re trying to sell a high-value domain of your own.
-Building links isn’t the only factor that determines how much it’s worth, but it certainly helps.
+Building links isn’t the only factor determining its worth, but it certainly helps.

-If you had 2 domains with equal backlinks and traffic, one would obviously be worth more than the other because of its potential to earn revenue for whoever bought it.
+If you had two domains with equal backlinks and traffic, one would be worth more than the other because of its potential to earn revenue for whoever bought it.

-Domain Value can be estimated using the 4 main factors (search volume, link equity, growth potential, and revenue).
-Remember this… domains are assets just like stocks and real estate which means they have an inherent value.
+Domain Value can be estimated using the four main factors (search volume, link equity, growth potential, and revenue).
+Remember this: domains are assets just like stocks and real estate, meaning they have an inherent value.